 Total FY 2015 estimated revenues for the Capitol Riverfront BID are approximately $1,780,000.
 We invite you to view are most recent annual report available here.

 BID taxes are billed twice a year at the same time as real property taxes - September and March of every year.
 The BID tax is billed six months in advance:

 - The September billing is due on October 1st for October 1st through March 31st

 - The March Billing is due on April 1st for April 1st through September 30th

-NOTE: BID taxes CANNOT be paid online.
-DO NOT combine a BID tax payment with a real property tax payment.
+NOTE: DO NOT combine a BID tax payment with a real property tax payment.
 Each BID tax bill must be paid with a separate check.
-BID taxes can be paid at any District of Columbia branch of Wells Fargo Bank or by mailing payment to the following address:
+BID taxes can be paid online, at any District of Columbia branch of Wells Fargo Bank or by mailing payment to the following address:

 Government of the District of Columbia